DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 ### Student visas question page

-On the Student visas question page, we ask, ‘Can this organisation sponsor Student visas they or their training partners run?’
+On the Student visas question page, we ask, ‘Can this organisation sponsor Student visas they or their training partners run?’.

 The question has 2 options: